wildnei/backend_ecommerce/README.md

 ![In Insomnia Core, the user tests “DELETE Category by ID,” “CREATE Category,” and “UPDATE Category.”](./Assets/13-orm-homework-demo-03.gif)

-Your walkthrough video should also show the POST, PUT, and DELETE routes for products and tags being tested in Insomnia Core.
+Your   video should also show the POST, PUT, and DELETE routes for products and tags being tested in Insomnia Core.

 ## Getting Started